Dock at Australia’s largest marina

 - Power and water supply to all berths (subject to consumption charges)

 - BBQ use for marina guests

 All this for just $250 for one month’s trial, you’ve got nothing to loose… Come and try, you’ll never want to leave; click here to Book-A-Berth.

 Please call the Marina Office to reserve a berth.
 Short, Medium, and Long-Term berth sales and rentals available.

-Significant discounts apply to those wishing to purchase a long term berth licence for periods of 20 years or 99* years.
+We offer significant discounts apply to those wishing to purchase a long-term berth licence for periods of: 5 years, 20 years or 99* years.